Historical racial and ethnic demographics of the United States

 The racial and ethnic demographics of the United States have changed dramatically throughout its history.

 Sources of data

 During the American colonial period, British colonial officials conducted censuses in some of the Thirteen Colonies that included enumerations by race.
 In addition, tax lists and other reports provided additional data and information about the racial demographics of the Thirteen Colonies during this time period.

 People have been enumerated by race in every United States census since the first one in 1790.
 Collection of data on race and ethnicity in the United States census has changed over time, including addition of new enumeration categories and changes in definitions of those categories.

 Historical trends

+Historical estimates of the pre-Columbian 1492 population of what is now the United States vary dramatically, ranging from only 900,000 to upwards of 18 million, with the majority of estimates falling between 2 million and 5 million.
+However, it is universally agreed upon by historians that the Indigenous population underwent a large decline following European contact, primarily due to Old World diseases to which natives lacked immunity, as well as violent conflict and genocide committed by European settlers.
+By 1800, the Native American population within the modern-day borders of the United States had declined to around 600,000, compared to a combined white and black population of over 5 million at the time.
+The Native American population continued to decline steadily over the course of the 19th century, reaching a low of around 250,000 between 1890 and 1900.